 The South is known for its iconic resorts — many of which are dotted along the coastline or tucked into mountain valleys — offering golf, outdoor adventures, sun, sand and spa experiences.
-But with a new year approaching, perhaps it’s time to look at some of these Southern favorites from a fresh — do we dare say refreshing? — perspective as destinations for winter vacations.
+And, with cold weather approaching, perhaps it’s time to look at some of these Southern favorites from a fresh perspective as destinations for winter vacations.

-From skiing and ice skating to snowy, horse-drawn carriage rides and wintry foxhunts, a long weekend at one of these historic Southern resorts is an ideal way to embrace winter and all it has to offer.
+From skiing and ice skating to snowy, horse-drawn carriage rides, hikes, and wintry meals with bourbon cocktails, a long weekend at one of these historic Southern resorts is an ideal way to embrace winter and all it has to offer.

 Beyond fine dining and spa pampering, winter weekends bring some unique opportunities for guests.
-From foxhunts to mock truffle demonstrations, there’s something for everyone — take a look …
+From winter hikes to mock truffle demonstrations, there’s something for everyone.

 In February, the farm’s darling truffle dogs — Lagotto Romagnolos — are put to work, sniffing out the tasty black truffles throughout the farm property.
 Guests can enjoy truffle hunting and dog training demonstrations, meals featuring black truffles, and can even bring their own Lagotto pups to join in the fun.
 (We are officially smitten with these dogs.)